 Learn All About It

-Even if someone with schizophrenia may not understand why he needs to take medication, you should.
+Even if someone with schizophrenia may not understand why they need to take medication, you should.
 Read everything you can from reliable sources and educate yourself on every aspect of the disease, including resources, medication and how it works in the brain, and the mental health laws in your state.

 You also need to understand what schizophrenia is like for your loved one.
-Does he hear voices that aren’t real?
+Do they hear voices that aren’t real?
 Have delusions?
-Think his thoughts are being broadcast for everyone to hear?
-Knowing what he's going through helps you know if the medication is working -- and what it looks like when it isn’t.
+Think their thoughts are being broadcasted for everyone to hear?
+Knowing what they are going through helps you know if the medication is working -- and what it looks like when it isn’t.

 If They Quit Their Meds

-Is he having trouble sleeping?
-Stopped doing things he's normally interested in?
-Watch for his symptoms.
+Are they having trouble sleeping?
+Stopped doing things they are normally interested in?
+Watch for their symptoms.
 With schizophrenia, stopping meds starts the countdown to relapse.